Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Problem description

 \begin{example}

-\textit{To facilitate understanding of the concept of equivalent time, Figure~\ref{fig:time} visually depicts the time coordinate skewing operation.
-Consider a URT line involving four stations along a line, with two trains operating from stations A to D. The first train originally departs from each station at timestamps 1, 3, 5, and 7, respectively.
-After applying the proposed skewing operation of the time dimension, the departure times of the first train at all stations are skewed to the first equivalent timestamp.
-Likewise, the second train leaves each station at the third equivalent timestamp.}
+\textit{To facilitate understanding of the concept of equivalent time, Figure~\ref{fig:time} visually depicts the adjustment of the time dimension in the proposed modeling approach.
+Consider a URT line involving four stations along a line, with two trains operating from stations A to D. The first train originally departs from stations A, B, and C at timestamps 1, 3, and 5, respectively.
+After applying the proposed adjustment of the time dimension, the departure times of the first train at all stations are adjusted to align with the first equivalent timestamp.
+Similarly, the second train leaves each station at the third equivalent timestamp.}

 \end{example}